elixir-lsp/elixir-ls/README.md

 While you can develop ElixirLS on its own, it's easiest to test out changes if you clone the [vscode-elixir-ls](https://github.com/JakeBecker/vscode-elixir-ls) repository instead.
 It includes ElixirLS as a Git submodule, so you can make your changes in the submodule directory and launch the extension from the parent directory via the included "Launch Extension" configuration in `launch.json`.
 See the README on that repo for more details.

+### Building and running

+You can run the apps with `mix run` from the `apps/language_server` or `apps/debugger` directories.
+To build for release, run the `release.sh` script.
+It compiles these two apps to escripts in the `release` folder.

+Elixir escripts typically embed Elixir, which is not what we want because users will want to run it against their own system Elixir installation.
+In order to support this, there are scripts in the `bin` folder that look for the system-wide Elixir installation and set the `ERL_LIBS` environment variable prior to running the escripts.
+These scripts are copied to the `release` folder by `release.sh`.

 ## Acknowledgements and related projects

 ElixirLS isn't the first frontend-independent server for Elixir language support.
 The original was [Alchemist Server](https://github.com/tonini/alchemist-server/), which powers the [Alchemist](https://github.com/tonini/alchemist.el) plugin for Emacs.
 Another project, [Elixir Sense](https://github.com/msaraiva/elixir_sense), builds upon Alchemist and powers the [Elixir plugin for Atom](https://github.com/msaraiva/atom-elixir) as well as another VS Code plugin, [VSCode Elixir](https://github.com/fr1zle/vscode-elixir).
 ElixirLS uses Elixir Sense for several code insight features.
 Credit for those projects goes to their respective authors.